gaswelder/react-slippy-map/readme.md

 - required `baseTilesUrl` - for example,
   "https://a.tile.openstreetmap.org/{z}/{x}/{y}.png"
-- `center`: `{ latitude:number, longitude:number }` - coordinates of the map
+- required `center`: `{ latitude:number, longitude:number }` - coordinates of the map
   center
-- `zoom` - zoom level, typically from 1 to 18, but depends on the tile provider;
+- required `zoom` - zoom level, typically from 1 to 18, but depends on the tile provider;
   can be fractional (in that case the closest zoom's tiles are scaled to interpolate)
 - `children` - content like markers and boxes